VictoriaLXQian/OpenFrameWorks/Assignment 4/README.md

 ![Emotion](https://github.com/VictoriaLXQian/OpenFrameWorks/blob/master/Others/emotion.gif)

-#### For this piece, it illustrate four emotion.
-The first emotion is happinnes, then sadness, then surprised, and followed by angry.
+#### For this piece, it illustrates four different emotion.
+The first emotion is happinnes, then followed by sadness, surprised, and angry.